08Aristodemus24/signal-gender-predictor/notes.md

 * Azure data lake - for storing data at each transformation step
 * pinecone (or some kind of cloud vector database) - for storing the final calculated feature vectors in some kind of cloud feature vector storage
 * Terraform - for automating setup of azure services/cloud infrastructure
+* try use of free services for 12 months provided by MS azure, includes: cosmos db (1000 unit requests, 400 RU/s provisioned throughput with 25 GB of storage) batch compute (free completely) to use python scripts and notebooks as jobs azure data factory (5 activities only limit) azure container registry (1 standard tier registry for 100gb storage and 10 webhooks) azure key vault (10000 transactions of read and write) azure blob, azure ml studio,
+* try use of feast for storing feature vectors for machine learning workflows: https://feast.dev/, https://www.hopsworks.ai/,

 # Insights:
 * to set env variable in windows via CMd use `SETX <name of user env var> "<some value>"`